carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

+which introduces a template constant `T` with type `C` and value `U`.
+This is
-which is generally equivalent to:
+roughly equivalent to:

 ```carbon
 fn TemplateLet(...) {